kinoraw/kinoraw_tools/README.md

 ##### All

-Automatically set start and end frames of current scene according to the content of the Sequence Editor.
+Set start and end frames of current scene according to the content of the Sequence Editor.

 It also centers the view into the selection